Primary Batteries (Non-Rechargeable)

 Primary batteries, though often times overshadowed by rechargeable batteries, are a more reliable and practical solution for powering your life-saving electronic devices.
 Military professionals, for example, may not always have access to an electrical outlet to power their rechargeable cells.
 Search-and-rescue teams also require instant readiness and reliability from their power source.
-Primary batteries, also known as disposable batteries, offer both and are used to power most hearing aids and pacemakers for this very reason.
+Disposable batteries offer both and are used to power most hearing aids and pacemakers for this very reason.
 In general, these non-rechargeable cells provide a long shelf life and a reasonable capacity, on which we can rely.
-Smoke detectors, for example, utilize a small current for a long time, and therefore work best when powered by primary batteries.
+Smoke detectors, for example, utilize a small current for a long time and therefore work best when powered by single-use batteries.
 The self-discharge of a rechargeable cell would exceed the load current and limit operation to a mere few weeks.
 The last thing you need from any of these life-saving tools is for them to fail due to low battery power.
-Primary batteries are designed to last up to 10 years in storage and can maintain full capacity while they wait.
+Non-rechargeable batteries are designed to last up to 10 years in storage and can maintain full capacity while they wait.
 When it's a life-saving issue, whether powering grandpa's pacemaker or maintaining mom's smoke detector, reliability is not something with which you want to mess.

 What are Different Types of Primary Batteries?

-Primary batteries include a variety of different different chemistries, each with their own benefits and features.
+Non-rechargeable batteries include a variety of different chemistries, each with their own benefits and features.
 Below is a brief explanation of each:

 Zinc Carbon ("Heavy Duty")

-Zinc Carbon primary batteries are the cheapest non-rechargeable cells.
+Zinc Carbon batteries are the cheapest non-rechargeable cells.
 These disposable batteries provide a low amount of power; however, they offer a reliable shelf life, when stored at the proper temperature.
-Zinc carbon primary batteries provide a nominal voltage of 1.5V and are perfect for use within low-drain electronic devices, such as clocks.
-Zinc chloride cells are the new-and-improved variation of zinc carbon batteries, are offer a longer life and a steadier voltage output.
+Zinc-carbon batteries provide a nominal voltage of 1.5V and are perfect for use within low-drain electronic devices, such as clocks.
+Zinc chloride cells are the new-and-improved variation of zinc-carbon batteries, are offer a longer life and a steadier voltage output.

-Alkaline primary batteries are the most commonly used chemistry within this group.
+Alkaline batteries are the most commonly used chemistry within this group.
 This particular chemistry offers an excellent shelf life and energy.
 These non-rechargeable cells typically do not leak and are therefore safer, which is especially good for household usage.
-Alkaline primary batteries offer a standard voltage of 1.5V.
+Alkaline single-use batteries offer a standard voltage of 1.5V.